nullset/bliss-element-old/README.md

   If our component defines the same `attr` key as an earlier mixin, our component's `attr` key will override the earlier mixin's.
 - All other methods, variables, etc. will be overwritten by composition.
 In the example above, this means that if we have a web component based on Bar and we call Bar's `logOnDragStart` method, we will see a log message of "Bar logOnDragStart" rather than "Draggable logOnDragStart".

-While this may sound like a lot to keep in mind, in practice it makes building surprising complex behaviors easy.
+While this may sound like a lot to keep in mind, in practice it makes building surprisingly complex behaviors easy.

 Concerns that are shared between different components can have _both_ their lifecycle methods and their associated attributes/properties/state mixed into those components with essentially no effort.